Overview

 peak_prove_khzsetting is shared across all brokers- For example, if you have benchmarked your broker to be able to prove at 500kHz, the values in each config should not sum up to be more than 500kHz.

-max_concurrent_preflightsis set to a value that the bento cluster can keep up with- It is recommended that the max concurrent preflights across all networks is less than the number of exec agents you have specified in your
+max_concurrent_preflightsdefaults to8and should be set to a value that the bento cluster can keep up with- It is recommended that the max concurrent preflights across all networks is less than the number of exec agents you have specified in your

 compose.yml.